ansingha-zz/ARM-Templates/Install - Configure WSUS/README.md

 •	Additional Data Disk of 500GB size

-•	The disk is initialized using the ‘custom script extension’:
+•	The disk is initialized using the ‘custom script extension’.
 Disk Label: WSUS

 •	A folder is created with the following name in the data disk for WSUS content: WSUSContent